 Please check USCIS processing times to determine if there is a need to file a request to extend a B-1 or B-2 status.

 If USCIS does not make a decision on your change of status before your initial F-1 program start date, your program start date will be deferred to the following academic semester.
 If this delay causes your B-1 or B-2 status to expire, you must file a Form I-539 to request an extension of your B-1 or B-2 status.

-Due to the complexity of some change of status cases, ECC recommends all nonimmigrants changing to F-1 status work with a licensed U.S. immigration attorney.
+Due to the complexity of some change of status cases, ECC requires all nonimmigrants changing to F-1 status work with a licensed U.S. immigration attorney.
 The Center for Global Engagement can recommend a licensed U.S. immigration attorney.
-B-1 or B-2 visa holders changing to F-1 status are required to work with a licensed U.S. immigration attorney.

 Yes.
 All applicants are now required to attend a biometric services appointment where fingerprints, photographs, and signatures will be collected.
 After your change of status application is filed, USCIS will schedule your biometric services appointment at a local Application Support Center (ASC).
 They will send you an appointment notice (Form I-797C, Notice of Action), which will include the date, time, and location of your ASC appointment.